• Skip to primary navigation

 Orange

 The orange group contains carrots, mangos, cantaloupes, pumpkin, acorn squash, and sweet potatoes, among others.
-These fruits and veggies contain beta-carotene and alpha carotene.
-They are both known for their abilities to protect the skin and the eyes.
+These fruits and veggies contain beta-carotene and alpha carotene, which are both known for their abilities to protect the skin and the eyes.

 Yellow-Orange